 News

-Advancing Spectrum Strategy Across the Americas: A Review of the 14th Americas Spectrum Management Conference
+Advancing Spectrum Strategy Across the Americas: Recapping the 14th Americas Spectrum Management Conference.

 5 December 2025

 The 14th Americas Spectrum Management Conference took place at the National Press Club in Washington, D.C., hosting two days of high-level discussions on 30-31 October.
-The event gathered a powerful cross-section of regulators, industry leaders, satellite operators, mobile ecosystem representatives, and international stakeholders, delivering dynamic dialogue, new insights, and extensive networking opportunities.
+The event gathered an impressive cross-section of high-level regulators and industry leaders from across the connectivity ecosystem, who convened to discuss the most pressing issues relating to the management and coordination of spectrum across the US and beyond.

 Top left: Olivia Trusty, Commissioner, FCC.
 Top Right: Arielle Roth, Assistant Secretary of Commerce for Communications and Information & Administrator of the NTIA.